JonnyGamer/ClassicalMathReferences/README.md

 Thales
 1. On the Solstice
 2. On the Equinox
-3. On the Principles Book 1
+3. On the Principles I, II
-4. On the Principles Book 2

 Anaximander
 1. On Nature